-There are few websites developed only for the desktop version, that cause issues when accessing those sites on a mobile phone.
-Thankfully, Google Chrome has a feature where you can instantly switch between mobile and desktop websites on a single tap.
+There are few websites developed only for the desktop version that cause issues when accessing them on a mobile phone.
+Thankfully, Google Chrome has a feature where you can instantly switch between mobile and desktop websites with a single tap.

-  The view desktop site option is a one-button script that can convert a smartphone website into a desktop version.
+The view desktop site option is a one-button script that can convert a smartphone website into a desktop.
 It is especially useful if the website you’re visiting is not mobile-friendly or not working on a small screen.

-  I have faced many scenarios where certain websites I used to complete my college assignment, which works only on PC, do not work on my smartphone.
+I have faced many scenarios where certain websites that I used to complete my college assignment worked only on my PC and did not work on my smartphone.
 Some of them include graph plotting websites and 3D map websites.
 These websites were technically developed for a desktop screen.

-  But with the view desktop site option, you can view their PC only websites on your smartphone device!
+But with the request desktop site chrome option, you can view their desktop-only websites on your smartphone device!
 It is a very useful and great option that iPhone or iPad users can now enjoy with the Chrome iOS app.

 How to View Desktop Site in Chrome iOS?

 The desktop site view helps in viewing all hidden menus and options just like we watch on the desktop.

 Although font size and elements might look smaller since we are visiting a desktop site on the mobile phone.
 But overall, the experience will be exactly like desktop websites.
 Desktop site iPhone is a really useful feature.